-Medication deficiency is only one possible cause of depression.
-Other treatable causes include impaired hormonal states, deficiency of vitamin D, substandard diet, neurochemistry imbalance, and failed life aspirations.
+There are many possible causes of depression.
+These may include impaired hormonal states, deficiency of vitamin D, substandard diet, neurochemistry imbalance, lack of sleep, and failed life aspirations.

 Are you really your Diagnosis?

 Alternative to Meds has focused on medication alternatives for mental health for over 15 years.
 Our published evidence demonstrates up to 87.5% success rate in clients that we have treated at our lovely retreat-style center.
 This means that over the longterm, clients feel better than they did while medicated, suffering fewer symptoms and continue to do so long after their program has been completed.

 This video is certain to give you hope for your situation.
 We take on some truly dire cases.
 This woman was barely able to walk and was unable to function professionally.
 She put her trust in us to help get her off of antidepressants and benzodiazepines even though it looked impossible for her to gain her life back.
 She was rewarded by becoming medication free, regained her ability to walk, and as a bonus, went back to work as a very potent therapist.

 15 Years Experience by Professionals Who Understand Your Journey.